depthsecurity/PositiveIntent/README.md

 ## Roadmap

+- Add option to key on username
+- Add some sort of DNS blackhole sandbox check
 - Add obfuscation of class names to `obfuscate.py`
 - Add obfuscation of namespace names `obfuscate.py`
 - Programatically generate and randomize `assemblyinfo.cs`